Seasons change - here's the prime time for your job search

 If you're looking to score a new role, these two months are prime time.
 Jobs website Indeed found that 9.4 per cent of yearly job postings are made in January, in comparison to 7.2 per cent in December.
 February came in second place.

 There are a few reasons for this.
 First, companies are gearing up for a new year, so they have updated budgets and sales forecasts.
 This means that HR managers have a better idea of what new roles they need to fill and how many new people they can bring on.
-In addition, any of the hirings that needed to happen in November and December often gets delayed until these months, so there's a backlog of new roles that HR managers have to post.
+In addition, any of the hirings that needed to happen in November and December often gets delayed, so there's a backlog of new roles that HR managers have to post.

-Because of this lull, the summer is a good time to focus on building your network, conducting informational interviews and scoping out the companies you are interested in.
-These early steps will give you leverage come fall, when hiring picks up again.
+Because of this lull, the summer is a good time to focus on building your network, conducting informational interviews, and scoping out the companies you are interested in.
+These early steps will give you leverage come autumn, when hiring picks up again.

 In terms of searching for a new job, November and December are the worst months to hunt.
-For one, there's the same effect at play as in the summer ‒ employees are planning their travel around the winter holidays, so there's less focus on pulling in new members for the team.
-Even if they're not travelling, preparation for the holidays often eclipses the focus of employees, so they're only focussing on the bare essentials.
+For one, there's the same effect at play as in the summer ‒ employees are planning their travel and leave around the Christmas holidays, so there's less focus on pulling in new members for the team.
+Even if they're not travelling, preparation for the holidays often eclipses the focus of employees, so they're only concentrating on the bare essentials.

-In addition, budgets for hiring have typically run out at this point, and HR is sitting on their hands waiting for new forecasts and budgets to come in for the coming year.
-These months are a good time to start getting your CV in gear and scoping out the companies and roles you're interested in so that come the January hiring season, you can pounce on the available opportunities.
+In addition, budgets for hiring have typically run out at this point and HR is sitting on their hands waiting for new forecasts and budgets to come in for the new year.
+These months are a good time to start getting your CV in gear and scoping out the companies and roles you're interested in, so that come the peak January hiring season, you're ready to pounce on the available opportunities.

 More to consider

 Within the seasonal cycles of employment, it's also important to consider week-to-week cycles.
-'Experts have suggested that Monday or Tuesday tend to be the better times to respond', said Jodi Chavez, president of global recruitment firm Randstad Professionals, to the BBC.
-In addition, it's best practice to send in your CV during business hours of the industry you're applying to.
-However, Chavez warns not to be the very first person to respond to a posting, as HR managers typically wait a bit to see what comes in, and the first person sets the benchmark.
+"Experts have suggested that Monday or Tuesday tend to be the better times to respond", said Jodi Chavez, president of global recruitment firm Randstad Professionals, to the BBC.
+In addition, it's best practice to send in your CV during the business hours of the industry you're applying to.
+However, Chavez warns not to be the very first person to respond to a posting, as HR managers typically wait a bit to see what comes in and the first person sets the benchmark.

-At the end of the day though, you don't need to put your job search on hold just because it's the month of August or December.
-Even if there aren't many roles popping up, you can revamp your CV, cultivate your network and conduct informational interviews any time of the year.
+At the end of the day though, you don't need to put your job search on hold just because it's August or December.
+Even if there aren't many roles popping up, you can revamp your CV, cultivate your network, and conduct informational interviews any time of the year.

-Whether it's the job-search lull or highest peak, a quality CV is a necessity.
-Submit for a free CV critique to find out if yours is ready for prime application time.
+Whether it's the job search lull or highest peak, a quality CV is a necessity.
+Submit yours for a free CV review to find out if yours is ready for prime application time.